raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

     closed-->|"(end)"|recognized;
 </div>

-So a language that consists of one or more parene
+So a language that consists of either no parentheses, or one or more opening parentheses followed by one or more closed parentheses is also a regular language.

+Now that we have some examples of regular languages, and we see that they can be recognized with finite state automata, we can think a little harder about the balanced parentheses problem.
+If "balanced parentheses" is a regular language, we could write a state machine to recognize it, or we could also write a regular expression to recognize it.

+Let's take a step closer to balanced parentheses.

+---

+### recognizing nested parentheses

+But what about the language that consists of either no parentheses, or one or more opening parentheses followed by one or more closed parentheses, _and where the number of opening parentheses equals the number of closed parentheses_?

-Amongst the infinite set of strings that contain one or more opening parentheses, followed by one or more closed parentheses, are strings that happen to contain exactly the same number of opening parentheses as closed parentheses, strings like `((()))`, '((((((((()))))))))', and the shortest, '()'.
+Amongst the infinite set of strings that contain one or more opening parentheses, followed by one or more closed parentheses, are strings that happen to contain exactly the same number of opening parentheses as closed parentheses, strings like `((()))`, '((((((((()))))))))', '()', and of course the empty string.

-The strings that happen to contain exactly the same number of opening parentheses as closed parentheses can just as easily be described as follows: _A string belongs to the language if the string is `()`, or if the string is `(` and `)` wrappend around a string that belongs to the language._
+The strings that happen to contain exactly the same number of opening parentheses as closed parentheses can just as easily be described as follows: _A string belongs to the language if the string is `()`, or if the string is `(` and `)` wrapped around a string that belongs to the language._

-How would we make a finite state machine that recognizes
+We call this language "nested parentheses," and it is related to balanced parentheses: _All nested parentheses strings are also balanced parentheses strings._

+This is very significant, for this reason: If we can show that it is impossible to recognize nested parentheses with a finite state machine, we will also know that it is impossible to recognize balanced parentheses with a finite state machine.[^intuition]

+[^intuition]: It is beyond the scope of this post to prove that if some subset of a language is not regular, than the entire language is also not regular.

 In [Pattern Matching and Recursion], we used this problem as an excuse to explore functions that acted as *pattern matchers* (like `just`), and also functions acted as *pattern combinators* (like `follows` and `cases`).[^source]